Davide-sd/ip_address/README.md

 # Public IP Address widget for KDE 5

+## Description

-Plasma 5 widget for showing informations about your public IP address.
+Plasma 5 widget for showing informations about your public IP address and the status of your VPN (active/inactive).
 This is useful for informational purposes and to monitor VPN geolocation.

 The expanded view shows a map with informations requested from [ipinfo.com](https://ipinfo.io/): you can copy to clipboard the different informations by clicking over them.
-You can also open the map on the browser.
+You can also open the map on the browser, and update the informations by sending another request.

 By default, the widget update itself every 5 minutes.
 You can change this behaviour in the settings.
 Please note that [ipinfo.com](https://ipinfo.io/) API limits the total amount of requests to 1000 per day: this means that the plugin will update itself at most every 2 minutes.